edhowland/viper/Bugs.md

 Especially if the component of :mpath cannot be located.
 Make sure to use fully qualified pathnames for path components.

 ## test command with no flags is still broken

 Make work like Bash

-## head, tail should be able to read from first argument instead of just stdin

-Also should be able to take number of lines to read